Yosemite Sam: Later years

 Yosemite Sam appears in multiple episodes of The Looney Tunes Show, voiced by Maurice LaMarche.
 Sam is depicted as being well meaning, but suffering anger problems.
 He first appeared in the show in three Merrie Melodies segments called "Blow My Stack", "Moostache" and "Stick to My Guns".
 Yosemite Sam is one of Bugs and Daffy's neighbors.
 In the episode "Daffy Duck, Esq.", it is revealed that his full name is Samuel Rosenbaum and thus established him as being Jewish (both his creator Friz Freleng and original voice actor Mel Blanc were also Jewish, though there is no evidence that Freleng had ever explicitly intended Sam to have been a Jew).
-In "Ridiculous Journey", it is revealed that Yosemite Sam has a cousin in Blacque Jacque Shellacque who Yosemite Sam enlisted to recover Sylvester, Tweety, and Tasmanian Devil after they were accidentally shipped to Alaska.
+In "Ridiculous Journey", it is revealed that Yosemite Sam has a cousin in Blacque Jacque Shellacque whom Yosemite Sam enlisted to recover Sylvester, Tweety, and Tasmanian Devil after they were accidentally shipped to Alaska.
 It was through Yosemite Sam that Bugs Bunny and Granny enlisted Blacque Jacque Shellacque's help.
 In "You've Got Hate Mail" after accidentally being sent an angry email by Daffy, Sam decides to change his ways and proceeds to shave, sell his cowboy clothes, and become a normal suburbanite.
 However, after a particularly annoying book club meeting, he reverts to his old ways.

 Yosemite Sam appears in the 2015 DTV movie Looney Tunes: Rabbits Run voiced by Maurice LaMarche.
 He appears in New Looney Tunes (originally Wabbit) voiced by Maurice LaMarche in season one and by Fred Tatasciore in season two and three.
 His appearance has him depicted to having a larger moustache, a stout body and a different hat.
 Yosemite Sam is often shown trying to commit crimes or obtain items where Bugs Bunny always thwarts him.
 He is also shown to own a lot of cats at his house.

-He later appears as a recurring character in Looney Tunes Cartoons, voiced again by Fred Tatasciore, returning to a rivalry with Bugs Bunny in a similar way to their cartoons from the golden age of American animation.
+He later appears as a recurring character in Looney Tunes Cartoons, voiced again by Fred Tatasciore, returning to his rivalry with Bugs Bunny in a similar way to their cartoons from the golden age of American animation.

+In Tiny Toons Looniversity, he is usually seen accompanying Granny and is a security guard at Acme Looniversity.

+Yosemite Sam appears in the Teen Titans Go! episode, "Warner Bros.
+100th Anniversary".
+He is among the Looney Tunes characters guests for the Warner Bros. centennial celebration, voiced once again by Fred Tatasciore.